 The approach adopted by the former Administration has been questioned by recent Congresses and by the current Bush Administration.
+Instead, policies have appeared to support indirect strategies such as tax incentives, intellectual property protection, and antitrust laws to promote technology advancement, increased government support for basic research, and decreased direct federal funding for private sector technology activities.
 In the 2006 State of the Union Address, President Bush announced the "American Competitiveness Initiative" to facilitate innovation and provide ". . .our nation's children a firm grounding in math and science."
 To achieve these goals, the President has called for doubling over the next 10 years the amount of federal funding for basic research, particularly in the National Science Foundation, the Office of Science in the Department of Energy, and in the core programs of the National Institute of Standards and Technology, Department of Commerce.
 In addition, the Initiative would increase the number of math and science teachers and make the research and experiment tax credit permanent.

-Despite the continuing debate on what is the appropriate role of government and what constitutes a desirable government technology development policy, it remains an undisputed fact that what the government does or does not do affects the private sector and the marketplace.
+Despite the continuing debate on what is the appropriate role of government and what constitutes a suitable government technology development policy, it remains an undisputed fact that what the government does or does not do affects the private sector and the marketplace.
 The various rules, regulations, and other activities of the government have become de facto policy as they relate to, and affect, innovation and technological advancement.
-It has been argued that these actions are not sufficiently understood or analyzed with respect to the larger context within which economic growth occurs.
-According to critics, these actions also are not coordinated in any meaningful way so that they promote an identifiable goal, whether that goal is as general as the "national welfare" or as specific as the growth of a particular industry.